 Everything that is stored in the museum is a valuable item that certainly is not purchased.
 Even often we can find unusual collections on display in a museum.

-The Mutter Museum in Philadelpia is one such example.
-Museum located in the United States was apparently kept a variety of unusual things.
-There are many collection of science that is truly uniqu.
+The Mutter Museum in Philadelphia is one such example.
+The museum located in the United States has apparently kept a variety of unusual things.
+There are many collections of science that are truly unique.
 One of them is a brain piece of intelligent scientist Albert Einstein.
 Wow!

 Well, Want to see the strange science stuff stored in this museum?
-Here's the following 4 unusual collections stored in the Museum Mutter, Philadelphia, United States.
+Here are the following 4 unusual collections stored in the Museum Mutter, Philadelphia, United States.

 One of the odd collections in this museum is the giant colon.
 This gut is said to have been taken from the body of a man who has a large stomach.

 During his life, he was unable to defecate because of bowel disease complications so his stomach bulge and save a feces of 20 kg.
 However, the intestines on display in this museum have been replaced with straw content.

 Inside this museum, there is a human body called human soap because the layer of the body is slippery like soap.
 It is said now that this body is buried in a place with a certain temperature and soil type so it becomes so.

 Harry Eastlack is known as a man with a rare disease.
 Because of this illness, the muscles and tendons and body tissue turn into bones that make his body becomes stiff.

 Harry's frame is unique because it is not separated from each other due to the disease.
 The skeleton is currently one of the most popular Mutter Museums.

 Albert Einstein's brain piece